Minnesota is pleased to add 11 more student-athletes to its incoming class

 Final meet before the Big Ten championships

-Caroline White is in her 10th season as a volunteer pole vault coach for the Minnesota women's track & field team.
+Caroline White is in her 11th season (2013-14) as a volunteer pole vault coach for the Minnesota women's track and field team.

 White has coached Gopher pole vaulters to five All-America awards and six Big Ten titles.
 Under her tutelage, Alicia Rue and Samantha Sonnenberg became the first Gophers to clear 14 feet during their collegiate careers.

 White helped guide Sonnenberg to a Big Ten indoor title in the pole vault and a seventh place finish at the 2011 NCAA Indoor Championships which earned her All-American status for the second straight year.
 Sonnenberg also matched the school record set by Alicia Rue in 2009, clearing a height of 14 feet, 3 1/4 inches at the Tommy Twilight Meet.
 At Minnesota, Sonnenberg improved her best indoor mark from 12-6 to 14-1 1/4 and her outdoor mark from 12-0 to 14-3 1/4.
 White also coached Sonnenberg to the 2012 U.S. Olympic trials, and they continue in this partnership.

 Alicia Rue was White's first All-American, reaching that status in 2008.
 Rue repeated as an All-American in 2009, with a runner-up finish at the indoor meet and a tie for third outdoors.
 She won three straight Big Ten indoor titles (2008, 2009, 2010) and an outdoor title in 2009.
 Rue's marks improved from 13-3 to 14-4 1/2 indoors and 13-0 to 14-3 1/4 outdoors during her time at Minnesota.